 1 Peter 2:11 (NKJV)

-Now we understand, from previous study-scripture articles released, that the epistle got addressed to Christians who were facing enormous persecution for the sake of the gospel (see 1 Peter 1:2-3).
-Nevertheless, everything written in it so applies to us today.
-Moreover, it would mean more practical to the children of God living in conditions just like those to whom Peter addressed this letter.
+The main point the Apostle wants to draw our attention to is “… abstain from fleshly lusts …”.
+But looking at how important this is, he starts by begging us believers.
+Now we understand, from previous study-scripture articles released, that the epistle was addressed to Christians who were facing enormous persecution for the sake of the gospel (see 1 Peter 1:2-3).
+Nevertheless, everything written in it applies to us today.
+Moreover, it would be more practical for the children of God to live in conditions just like those to whom Peter addressed this letter.

 You’re a sojourner in this world

 As a believer, you must remember that Earth is not your final destination.
 It’s a place to fulfil your divine mandate and to relocate to heaven in God’s glory.
 And when this consciousness is well established in your heart, you’ll live like how ambassadors live – in another country, yet not influenced by it.
-You’re in the world, but not of it (John 17:16).
+You’re in the world but not of it (John 17:16).
 This world is your passerby.
-So choosing to abstain from fleshly lusts is a privilege and a call to live a more consecrated life unto the Lord.
+So, choosing to abstain from fleshly lusts is a privilege and a call to live a more consecrated life unto the Lord.

 Because we live in a wicked world, it’s easy to find evil in expression.
-And that means fleshly lusts will never cease to wage wars in your soul.
+And that means fleshly lusts will never cease to wage war in your soul.
 That is why the Apostle placed that kind of battle in the present tense in that verse: “… which war against the soul,”.

 Choosing to abstain from fleshly lusts is a privilege and a call to live a more consecrated life unto the Lord.